mluessi/intro-to-git-and-github/index.rst

 - It is difficult to track changes (someone needs to coordinate)
 - What if two collaborators make incompatible changes?
+- What if you later find that an earlier version was better?

 ----